 While magic may currently be his profession, it wasn’t really an option for him growing up.
-Woody’s family, having not come from the arts, wanted him to do something more practical than “magician,” so he took up a job in video games and, eventually, worked as a composer.
-His career as a magician didn’t begin until he started to win magic competitions, leading to other magicians booking him.
-Realizing magic could sustain his lifestyle, Woody pursued his dream of becoming a magician.
+Woody’s family, having not come from the arts, wanted him to do something more practical than “magician,” so he took up a job in the video game industry and, eventually, worked as a composer.
+His career as a magician didn’t begin until he started to win magic competitions, leading to other magicians booking him for shows.
+Realizing magic could sustain his lifestyle, Woody pursued his dream.

 Magicians have a tendency to kill the feeling of magic as they don’t take in the external life of a trick.
 While lectures and books are great for learning, they fail to let you experience the effects for what they are.
 So, to truly develop a taste, Woody recommends watching the audience.
 Observe when they laugh.
 When they’re shocked.
 When they’re excited.
 Little by little you’ll develop a taste for what excites an audience.

 Through your art you are creating something that expresses what you have inside of you.
 If you over analyze what and how you want to express yourself, you will lose it.
 Choose the effects and patter that feel natural to who you are.
 Behind every trick you perform is a message whether you acknowledge it or not.